javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 ## Bonus: Object.prototype.toString for the type

-We already know that plain objects are converted to string as `[object Object]`:
+We already know that plain objects are converted to strings as `[object Object]`:

 ```js run
 let obj = {};